 Prong Retipping

-Prong retipping rebuilds worn prong tips.
-The process involves assessing prong wear and remaining metal, adding gold to tips through laser welding or traditional soldering, reshaping prongs to proper geometry, and polishing to match surrounding metal.
-Feasibility depends on adequate remaining prong metal (at least 50% of original), accessible prong location (can be reached with tools), and heat-tolerant stones (or ability to remove stones).
+Prong retipping rebuilds worn prong tips by adding gold through laser welding or traditional soldering, reshaping prongs to proper geometry, and polishing to match surrounding metal.
+Feasibility depends on adequate remaining prong metal (at least 50% of original) and accessible prong location.
+Cost typically ranges from $40–$120 per prong.
+Well-designed settings allow multiple retipping cycles over decades.

 Shank Replacement and Reinforcement